NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Frequency-Domain Solver

-Meep contains a frequency-domain solver that directly computes the fields produced in a geometry in response to a constant-frequency source, using an [iterative linear solver](https://en.wikipedia.org/wiki/Iterative_method) instead of time-stepping.
-Preliminary tests have shown that in many instances, this solver converges much faster than simply running an equivalent time-domain simulation with a continuous-wave source, time-stepping until all transient effects from the source turn-on have disappeared, especially if the fields are desired to a very high accuracy.
+Meep contains a frequency-domain solver that computes the fields produced in a geometry in response to a [constant-frequency source](https://en.wikipedia.org/wiki/Continuous_wave).
+This is based on an [iterative linear solver](https://en.wikipedia.org/wiki/Iterative_method) instead of time-stepping.
+For details, see Section 5.3 ("Frequency-domain solver") of [Computer Physics Communications, Vol. 181, pp. 687-702, 2010](http://ab-initio.mit.edu/~oskooi/papers/Oskooi10.pdf).
+Benchmarking results have shown that in many instances, such as cavities (e.g., ring resonators) with long-lived resonant modes, this solver converges much faster than simply running an equivalent time-domain simulation with a continuous-wave source, time-stepping until all transient effects from the source turn-on have disappeared, especially if the fields are desired to a very high accuracy.
 To use it, simply define a `ContinuousSrc` with the desired frequency and [initialize the fields and geometry](#initializing-the-structure-and-fields) via `init_fields()`:

 ```py
 sim = meep.Simulation(...)